About the project

 This allows us to apply for a Mineral Development Licence (MDL).
 An MDL is required for us to undertake feasibility studies and impact assessments in connection with the potential development of this resource.

-We are proposing to assess the feasibility of an initial small-scale bauxite mine producing up to six million dry product tonnes per year over a 20 year mine life.
-Our project concept involves a potential mining operation to extract, wash and screen bauxite, which would be trucked and then barged to an off-shore transhipment point for export.
+the feasibility of an initial small-scale bauxite mine producing up to six million dry product tonnes per year over a 20 year mine life.
+The project concept involves a potential mining operation to extract, wash and screen bauxite from the Coconut bauxite resource which would be trucked and then barged to an off-shore transhipment point for export.

 Following Glencore's selection as the preferred proponent in 2014, we sought to progress our assessment of the resource by applying for a Mineral Development Licence in January 2015.